IMAP-Science-Operations-Center/imap_L3_processing/docs/swapi/response.md

 = \mathcal{A}_{0}^{\text{He}^{+}}\!(V)
 = \mathcal{A}_{0,\text{(lab)}}^{\text{H}^+}\!(V)\, \varepsilon_\text{He}(t)
 ```

-A table of absolute efficiencies is therefore not valid input: it would suppress the modelled count rates by the lab efficiency.

 Initially, the hydrogen column is set to $1$, and the helium column is set to $1.05$.
 The ratio of $1.05$ for helium comes from the high-energy limit observed in the lab for $\text{He}^+$ versus $\text{H}^+$.